My Story of Love, Loss, Healing and Triumph

 The memories remain, he rarely leaves my thoughts and he is loved and missed beyond measure.

-Still, the one thing I feel certain of is that if he’s watching, he is proud of me for doing my best to live my best life.
+Still, the one thing I feel certain of is that if he’s watching, and he is proud of me for doing my best to live my best life.

 I’m living proof that it’s possible to heal, rebuild and live a purposeful life.
 You can do the same and quite possibly become a better version of yourself in the process.
 You won’t ever be the same.
 You will never forget.
 Yet, you can embrace life and be whole again.